 Yes!
 You can compost avocado pits, skins, and even unusable or brown avocado meat.
-However, avocado skins tend to be slow to decompose.
+However, avocado peels tend to be slow to decompose.
 To speed up the process, cut the peels into small squares with kitchen scissors before adding them to your composter.
 Avocado pits take even longer to break down, so grind them up before adding them to your composter.

+Looking for other uses for avocado skin?
 If you’ve had your composter for a while, take some of the rich soil it produces and fill your empty avocado skins.
 These biodegradable “pots” make great windowsill-sized homes for herb, veggie, and plant seedlings.
 When the seedling is ready to be transplanted to a garden bed or larger pot, you can bury the avocado skin right in the soil — voila!
 Built-in compost!

 We know YOU love eating avocado, but so will your garden.
-Composting your avocado pits and skins is a resourceful way to share your favorite fruit with your yard.
+Composting your avocado peels and pits is a resourceful way to share your favorite fruit with your yard.
 One of the main keys to composting efficiently is to have a diverse, nutrient-rich compost pile.
 The more fruit and vegetable scraps from your kitchen (and natural waste from your yard, like leaves and lawn clippings), the happier and healthier your compost will be.

 One of our favorite parts of Avocados From Mexico is that they contain nearly 20 vitamins and minerals, including potassium, copper, vitamin E, and vitamin C. These nutrients are great for humans like you, and the goodness doesn’t stop there.
 Not only are fresh avocados cholesterol- and sugar-free, but they’re also a source of good fats!